PS-Wizard/School/FYP/academics/lit_review.typ

 Modern versions (HalfKAv2) further optimize by using multiple sub-networks discriminated by piece count, allowing the network to specialize its evaluation based on material configuration, and by feeding some feature transformer outputs directly to the final layer to better handle imbalanced material situations.

+== Monte Carlo Tree Search and Neural Network Engines

+Moving away from traditional alpha-beta architectures, engines like AlphaZero and Leela Chess Zero employ Monte Carlo Tree Search (MCTS), a fundamentally different approach to finding the best move.
+Unlike alpha-beta search which aims for exhaustive coverage within a depth limit, MCTS grows its tree asymmetrically, concentrating computational effort on the most promising variations @mastering[p.3].

+=== MCTS Algorithm

+MCTS operates through four iterative phases that build the search tree incrementally:
++ *Selection*: Starting from the root position, traverse the tree by selecting moves that balance exploring new possibilities with exploiting known strong lines, guided by the UCB1 (Upper Confidence Bound) formula.
++ *Expansion*: When reaching an unvisited position, add it to the tree as a new node.
++ *Simulation*: Evaluate the new position to estimate its value (traditionally via random playouts, but in AlphaZero using neural network evaluation).
++ *Backpropagation*: Update the value estimates and visit counts for all positions along the path from the new node back to the root.

+This process repeats thousands of times per move, gradually building confidence about which moves are strongest.

+=== AlphaZero's Neural-Guided MCTS

+In AlphaZero, MCTS is guided by a deep neural network $f_theta (s)$ that takes the board position $s$ as input and outputs two critical values @mastering[p.2]:
++ *Policy ($bold(p)$)*: A probability distribution indicating which moves are most promising.
++ *Value ($v$)*: An estimate of the expected game outcome from this position (ranging from -1 for a loss to +1 for a win).
+AlphaZero has no handcrafted chess knowledge beyond the basic rules and learns entirely through self-play reinforcement learning.
+The network trains by minimizing a loss function $l$ via gradient descent, where $l$ combines two components @mastering[p.3]:
+- *Value Loss*: $(z - v)^2$, minimizing the mean-squared error between the predicted outcome $v$ and the actual game outcome $z$ (where $z = +1$ for win, $0$ for draw, $-1$ for loss)
+- *Policy Loss*: $-bold(pi)^T log bold(p)$, maximizing similarity between the network's policy $bold(p)$ and the search probabilities $bold(pi)$ generated by MCTS

+Notably, AlphaZero optimizes for expected outcome (accounting for draws as $0$), whereas its predecessor AlphaGo Zero treated draws as losses, optimizing only for win probability @mastering[p.3].

+=== Comparison with Traditional Engines

+This neural-guided MCTS approach differs fundamentally from traditional alpha-beta engines:

+#figure(
+  table(
+    columns: (auto, auto, auto),
+    align: left,
+    [*Aspect*], [*AlphaZero / MCTS*], [*Stockfish / Alpha-Beta*], [Primary Algorithm], [Monte Carlo Tree Search], [Alpha-Beta Pruning], [Evaluation], [Deep Neural Network], [HCE / NNUE], [Knowledge Source], [Learned from self-play], [Handcrafted + tuning], [Search Strategy], [Selective, focused on promising lines], [Broad, exhaustive within depth], [Evaluation Speed], [~80,000 positions/second], [~70,000,000 positions/second],
+    [Search Depth], [Deeper in critical lines], [Uniform depth with extensions], [Hardware], [GPU-optimized], [CPU-optimized],
+    [Training Cost], [Massive (thousands of TPU-hours)], [Incremental tuning], [Interpretability], [Black box], [Transparent heuristics], ),
+  caption: "Comparison of AlphaZero and Traditional Engine Approaches", )

+The most striking difference is evaluation speed: AlphaZero examines approximately 80,000 positions per second while Stockfish evaluates roughly 70 million—nearly 1,000 times faster.
+However, AlphaZero compensates for this speed disadvantage through superior selectivity, using its neural network to prioritize the most promising lines and achieving superior results despite searching significantly fewer positions @mastering[p.4].
+This represents a fundamental trade-off: traditional engines rely on examining massive numbers of positions with simpler evaluation, while AlphaZero examines relatively few positions with sophisticated learned evaluation.

 #pagebreak()